ryantroyford/homecore/personal-hygiene/shampoo-alternatives.md

 ```

-if you don't want to do the herb thing, no biggies. just omit them, mix the vinegar & water, and go nuts.
+if you don't want to do the herb thing, no biggie. just omit them, mix the vinegar & water, and go nuts.